esheldon/wq/README.md

 in for you just to allow compact requirements strings.
 After these pre-processing steps, the requirements are parsed just like a job file.

-If you need a semicolon in your requirements, or if adding a space after colons causes problems, try using a full job file.
+If you need a semicolon in your requirements, try using a full job file.

 ### Requirements